cersonsky-lab/AniSOAP/README.md

 </a>

 ## Warning!

 While technically complete, AniSOAP is in beta mode, and subject to new changes regularly.
 Please use with caution as we iron out some of the finer details.

-## Installation

-The installation of the library for python use can be done simply with

-    pip install .

-The code is currently still being developed.
-To make sure that your version behaves properly, please run the internal tests from the main directory with

-    pytest tests/.

-Please contact the developers if some tests fail.

 ### Dependencies